ethanguin/startup/README.md

 -   I really like Bootstrap and its ability to provide quick and functionally sound reactive elements.
 -   It might take me some time to fiddle with it to look a little less boring, but for now Bootstrap is on my list of things to study and get good at.

+Simon CSS:
+-   Now that I have had a chance to dive further into Bootstrap and its capabilities I am feeling a lot more comfortable.
+-   For this assignment I taught myself how to use the in browser debugger with vscode LiveExtension, and it ended up being insanely useful.

 ```